imdinkie/VoiceSlip/CONTEXT.md

 The high-confidence app context that owns the editable field VoiceSlip is recording for.
 _Avoid_: last foreground app when the value is stale or inferred

+**Secret Field**:
+An editor whose contents are credentials or similarly secret input that VoiceSlip should not expose for dictation.
+_Avoid_: sensitive field when referring to passwords, PINs, OTPs, CVVs, or card numbers

+**Private Editor**:
+An editor that asks keyboards not to learn from input but is not necessarily a **Secret Field**.
+_Avoid_: sensitive field when referring to browser address bars or no-personalized-learning editors

 ## Relationships

 - A **Dictation Pipeline** has one or more model steps.